Federico-PizarroBejarano/prodapt/docs/spacemouse.md

 ```
 tf2.ConnectivityException: Could not find a connection between 'base' and 'tool0' because they are not part of the same tree.Tf has two or more unconnected trees.
 ```
-or another `tf` error after running the `spacenav_converter` package, simply kill the `ur-driver` process, confirm the robot (simulated or real) is powered on and started, then restart the `ur-robot-driver`.
+or another `tf` error after running the `spacenav_converter` package, simply kill the UR driver, confirm the robot (simulated or real) is powered on and started, then restart the UR driver.
 You can check the `tf` frames are correct and connected by creating a PDF of the frames using
 ```bash
 ros2 run tf2_tools view_frames.py
 ```